F-Zarian/investigate-tmdb_movies_dataset/README.md

-# Investigate TMDB Movies Dataset
+# Investigate TMDb Movies Dataset
 This project was completed as part of Udacity's Data Analyst Nanodegree Program certification in October 2020.

 # Summary